 But if you see black, tarry, goopy substance in your dog’s poop, that could be blood as well.
 It’s called melena, and it indicates that the bleeding is coming from somewhere higher up the gastrointestinal tract.
 It is no longer red and liquid because it has been processed by the stomach or small intestines.

-There are also times when redness in the poop isn’t blood at all.
+There are also times when the redness in the poop isn’t blood at all.
 If your dog has eaten something with red food coloring or red dye, it will show up in his feces.
-If you are not sure whether that substance is toxic or not, check in with your vet.
+If you are not sure if that substance is toxic or not, check in with your vet.

 If you have trouble visualizing the color, put a piece of the stool on a white paper towel and see if it stains red or mahogany brown to black.
 Take a couple of pictures of the poop (gross, but very helpful) so you can show it to your vet.

 Remember that the color of poop reflects its diet, so different dogs can excrete different colors.
 If you know how your dog’s stool looks like on a normal basis, you should be able to tell if something is wrong with it.

 Blood in your dog’s poop could be caused by a number of factors.
 The only way to know for sure is to consult your veterinarian.
 They will have the equipment needed to run diagnostic tests and the expertise to interpret the results.
 But to help them get to the bottom of this (no pun intended), they will need your help.